Achievable logoAchievable logo

 Examples:

-• Oxidoreductases (handle redox processes)
+• Oxidoreductases (catalyze redox reactions)

-• Transferases (move functional groups),
+• Transferases (transfer functional groups)

-• Hydrolases (cleave bonds using water),
+• Hydrolases (cleave bonds using water)

-• Lyases (break bonds without hydrolysis or oxidation),
+• Lyases (break bonds without hydrolysis or oxidation)

-• Ligases (form new bonds, often using ATP).
+• Ligases (form new bonds, often using ATP)

 Mechanism

-The active site is a specialized region on the enzyme where substrate binding and catalysis occur.
-In the lock-and-key representation, the substrate fits into a rigid cavity that is pre-formed to complement its structure.
+• Active site model The active site is the region of the enzyme where the substrate binds and the chemical reaction occurs.
+In the lock-and-key model, the active site is treated as a rigid cavity that already matches the substrate’s structure.

-Some enzymes depend on additional non-protein components known as cofactors to function properly.
-These can be metal ions (e.g., Fe²⁺, Zn²⁺) or coenzymes, which are organic cofactors often derived from vitamins (e.g., B-complex vitamins).
-They enable reaction types the enzyme’s amino acids cannot perform on their own, such as redox transfers (e.g., NAD⁺ ⇌ NADH).
+• Cofactors, coenzymes, and vitamins Some enzymes require additional non-protein components called cofactors.
+Cofactors can be metal ions (e.g., Fe²⁺, Zn²⁺) or coenzymes (organic cofactors), which are often derived from vitamins (e.g., B-complex vitamins).
+These components enable reaction chemistry that amino acid side chains alone can’t carry out, such as redox transfers (e.g., NAD⁺ ⇌ NADH).

 Kinetics